DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ### Train as you teach at a school or group of schools

-On a 'school direct (fee-funded)' programme you spend less time learning about the theory of teaching than you would in [university-led training](/ways-to-train#go-back-to-university-as-a-postgraduate-student).
+On a 'school direct (fee-funded)' programme, your learning will be centred on a particular school, but you will also be placed in different schools during your course.

-Despite the focus on training as you teach, many courses give you a PGCE or PGDE (an academic qualification) in addition to QTS.
+Many school direct programmes give you a PGCE or PGDE (an academic qualification) in addition to QTS.

 Courses typically take one year but you may be able to study part-time.